CansuDincer/BEstimate/README.md

 ## Contact

-BEstimate is the product of Cansu Dincer, Dr Matthew Coelho and Dr Mathew Garnett from Garnett Group at the Wellcome Sanger Institute.
+BEstimate is the product of Cansu Dinçer, Matthew Coelho and Mathew Garnett from Garnett Group at the Wellcome Sanger Institute.

 For any problems or feedback on BEstimate, you can contact [here](mailto:cd7@sanger.ac.uk).